AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 Learn more about [Folders](../../platform/using/adobe-campaign-explorer.md).
 +++

-+++**Folder View**
++++**Folder view**

-The Folder View is a special Explorer folder type that is used to display all records of a selected data type, no matter what folder it belongs to.
+The Folder view is a special Explorer folder type that is used to display all records of a selected data type, no matter what folder it belongs to.
 Folder views are used as an administrative tool to manage partitioned data or data that is distributed among many folders.

 Learn more about [Folder View](../../platform/using/adobe-campaign-explorer.md).
 +++